vkovic/laravel-custom-casts/README.md

 ### Make your own custom cast type for Laravel model attributes

-By default, from version 5 Laravel supports attribute casting.
-If we define `$cast` property on our model, Laravel will help us convert defined attributes to common data types.
-Currently supported cast types (Laravel 5.6) are: `integer`, `real`, `float`, `double`, `string`, `boolean`, `object`, `array`, `collection`, `date`, `datetime` and `timestamp`.

-What if we want to store serialized object in eloquent mutators and accessors
-If those default cast types are not enough and you want to make your own, you'r on the right track.
+If we want to customize how data is mutated to be stored in database, retrieved from it and maybe perform some other logic along, we can use [Laravel default models accessors and mutators](https://laravel.com/docs/5.8/eloquent-mutators#accessors-and-mutators).

+On the other hand, if we want to define our custom class for casting specific data types or decoupling casting logic so we can use it in multiple models, custom cast package is here to help.

 ---